techdivision/ckstyles/README.md

 ---

-## Define the used HTML Attribute at the output
+## Define custom HTML Attribute block or inline style

 You can use any html attribute, by using `attribute` and `attributeValue` at your options within your configuration.

+You can use this with BlockStyles or InlineStyles.

 ```yaml
 TechDivision: